buwilliams/recifree/README.md

 ## For Users of Recifree

+How to use Recifree:
+1. Start by creating your profile.
+This is where all your recipes will be saved.
+1. Add your recipes.
+1. Share your recipes with friends, ad-free.

-Our public site is not ready yet since the basic project is under construction.
+Recifree is not live at this time since it's under construction.
 Thanks for your interest!

 ## For Developers

-Below you will find information on setting up your local environment and contributing to Recifree.
-The high-level goals are **simplicity** and **performance**.
+Recifree high-level goals are **simplicity** and **performance**.
+We are making saving and sharing recipes an excellent experience.
+I don't expect users to spend a large amount of time on this site.
+Users should be able to get what they need quickly.

 ### Getting started